mjmolina/pyladiesBCN_circuitpython_workshop/using_simulator.md

-If you don´t achieve, don´t worry, go to the possible problems or review the installations and set-up steps.
+If you didn´t achieve it, don´t worry, go to the possible problems or review the installations and set-up steps.

 _______